Uzbekistan digital infrastructure – delivering Central Asia’s first sustainable, AI-ready data center

 Key Innovations & Firsts

-• First large-scale, international-standard colocation facility in the country
+2. First larger scale, international-standard colocation facility in the country

 Partnership Model

-The $180 million investment started construction in Q1 2025, launching DataVolt’s first-ever data center—and setting a precedent for digital infrastructure in Central Asia.
+With USD 180 million in investment, construction began in early 2025—marking DataVolt’s first operational data center and establishing a precedent for sustainable digital infrastructure in Central Asia.

 Approach